-Paul studied medicine at Cambridge and then Guys Hospital, qualifying in 1986.
-He then went on to train as a GP in Oxford before becoming a GP Principle in 1991.
+Paul studied medicine at Cambridge and then Guy's Hospital, qualifying in 1986.
+He went on to train as a GP in Oxford before becoming a GP Principle in 1991, until December 2011.

 He commenced his NHS management career during the development of Fund Holding and spent some time working with the early NHS Modernisation Agency in 2002.
 He set up and became CEO of one of the first Care Trusts in the country, merging health and adult social care into one organisation.

-Paul has been CEO of numerous NHS PCTs.
-In July 2010 Paul was also asked to lead the development of GP consortia in the East of England which expanded to cover the Midlands and East when SHAs clustered in October 2012.
+In July 2010 Paul was also asked to lead the development of GP consortia in the East of England, which expanded to cover the Midlands and East when SHAs clustered in Oct 2012.

-In February 2011 Paul joined the Kings Fund as Medical Advisor and Primary Care Advisor.
-In July 2012 Paul became the Chief Medical Officer of Bupa.
+In February 2011 Paul joined the King's Fund as Medical Adviser and Primary Care Adviser.